2026–27 UEFA Champions League

-The 2026–27 UEFA Champions League will be the 72nd season of Europe's premier football tournament organized by UEFA and the 35th season since it was rebranded from the European Cup to the UEFA Champions League.
+The 2026–27 UEFA Champions League is the 72nd season of Europe's premier football tournament organised by UEFA and the 35th season since it was rebranded from the European Cup to the UEFA Champions League.

-The final will be played on 5 June 2027 at the Metropolitano Stadium in Madrid, Spain.
-It will be the second time the Metropolitano Stadium has hosted the UEFA Champions League final after the 2019 UEFA Champions League Final.
-The winners of the 2026–27 UEFA Champions League will automatically qualify for the 2027-28 UEFA Champions League league phase, the 2027 FIFA Intercontinental Cup Final, the 2029 FIFA Club World Cup group stage and earn the right to play against the winners of the 2026–27 UEFA Europa League in the 2027 UEFA Super Cup.
+The final will be held on 5 June 2027 at the Metropolitano Stadium in Madrid, Spain.
+It will be the second time the Metropolitano Stadium has hosted the UEFA Champions League final after 2019.
+The winners of the 2026–27 UEFA Champions League will automatically qualify for the 2027–28 UEFA Champions League league phase, the 2027 FIFA Intercontinental Cup final, the 2029 FIFA Club World Cup group stage and earn the right to play against the winners of the 2026–27 UEFA Europa League in the 2027 UEFA Super Cup.

+Paris Saint-Germain are the two-time defending champions.

 Association team allocation

-A total of 83 teams from 53 of the 55 UEFA member associations are set to participate in the 2026–27 UEFA Champions League (the exceptions being Liechtenstein which does not organise a domestic league and Russia which is currently suspended).
-The association ranking based on the UEFA association coefficients is used to determine the number of participating teams for each association:
+A total of 81 teams from 53 of the 55 UEFA member associations are participating in the 2026–27 UEFA Champions League (the exceptions being Liechtenstein which did not organise a domestic league and Russia which is currently suspended).
+The association ranking based on the UEFA association coefficients was used to determine the number of participating teams for each association: